 Measures come with a slider indicating minimum and maximum values.
 Use the slider, or input numerical values, to scope the search query to different bounds.

 Your organization has a whole collection of facets to address its comprehensive set of use cases across all different teams using logs.
 Most likely, however, only a subset of these facets is valuable to you in a specific troubleshooting context.
 Hide facets you don’t need on a routine basis, to keep only the most relevant facets for your troubleshooting sessions.

 Hidden facets are still visible in the facet search (see the Filter Facet section) in case you need it.
 Unhide hidden facets from there.

 Hidden facets are also hidden from auto-complete in the search bar, and drop down (such as measure, group-by) in analytics for the Log Explorer.
 However, hidden facets are still valid for search queries (in case you copy-paste a log-explorer link for instance).

 Hidden facets have no impact aside from the log explorer (for instance: live tail, monitors, or widget definitions in dashboards).

-Hiding facets is specific to your own troubleshooting context and won’t impact your teammates' view, unless you update a Saved View.
+Hiding facets is specific to your own troubleshooting context and does not impact your teammates' view, unless you update a Saved View.
 Hidden facets is part of the context saved in a saved view.

 Facets are grouped into meaningful themes, to ease navigation in the facet list.
 Assigning or reassigning a group for a facet (see how to manage facets) is only a matter of display in the facet list, and has no impact on search and analytics capabilities.

-Use the search box on facets to scope down the whole facet list and jump more quickly to the very one you need to interact with.
-Facet search uses both facet display name and facet field name to scope down results.
+Use the search box on facets to scope down the whole facet list and navigate more quickly to the one you need to interact with.
+Facet search uses both facet display name and facet field name to scope results.